 Valuable incident response data

-After a security incident or a data breach, in your organization or a third-party’s, an SBOM can provide documented evidence and a trail of what went wrong, where and how the incident affected other areas, systems, or versions.
+After a security incident or a data breach in your organization or in one of your third parties, an SBOM can provide documented evidence and a trail of what went wrong, where and how the incident affected other areas, systems, or versions.
 It can be used with other security workflow documentation for additional verification, functioning as a source for any additional necessary information in the case of discrepancies.